I s your blog fast enough? According to an Akamai report, 40% of users will abandon a website if it takes longer than 3 seconds to load.

 Content delivery networks can be quite difficult to understand conceptually, but they are generally pretty easy to implement.
 They are so effective that many server technicians say that this is the most important step you can take assuming your server is set up correctly.

-Basically what they do is place your content (images, files, etc.) closer to readers in order to save load time.
 For example, if your server is in New York and your reader is in Melbourne that content has to “hop” across lots of networks in order to display the content.
 A CDN chooses servers closer to the user.

 For more details, check out this guide to what is a CDN and why you need it.